Marcus Semien Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres have the third-ranked team ERA among all league pitching staffs (3.81).
+- The Padres have the second-ranked team ERA among all league pitching staffs (3.78).

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (117 total, 1.1 per game).
+- Padres pitchers combine to allow 117 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The right-hander last pitched on Sunday against the Detroit Tigers, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- The right-hander's last time out came on Tuesday against the Pittsburgh Pirates, when he tossed 4 1/3 innings, surrendering seven earned runs while allowing eight hits.

-- The 30-year-old has amassed an ERA of 3.25, with 9.1 strikeouts per nine innings, in 16 games this season.
-Opponents have a .251 batting average against him.
+- The 36-year-old has amassed a 4.80 ERA and 9.6 strikeouts per nine innings in 18 games this season, while giving up a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.